dfrappart/dfrappart.github.io/_posts/2026-04-16-Playing_with_Pod_Security_Admission.markdown

 ```

-We can see some permission denied, that may be due to the `securityContext.runAsNonRoot` parameter that is required by the profile.
+We can see some permission denied messages, that may be due to the `securityContext.runAsNonRoot` parameter that is required by the profile.

-To avoid adding the `NET_BIND_SERVICE` capability, and also working around the root requirement that seems inherent ot the nginx proces, we can fin other images that require less privileges, such as [`nginxinc/nginx-unprivileged`](https://hub.docker.com/r/nginxinc/nginx-unprivileged/).
+To avoid adding the `NET_BIND_SERVICE` capability, and also working around the root requirement that seems inherent to the nginx proces, we can find other images that require less privileges, such as [`nginxinc/nginx-unprivileged`](https://hub.docker.com/r/nginxinc/nginx-unprivileged/).

 This time we are able to run our pods.